-The trading positions are valued on a real-time or daily basis.
+The trading positions are valued on a real time or daily basis.
 The hedging derivatives are valued at least twice a month.
 The resources of fair value of financial instruments are categorized as: (1) those derived from quoted prices in active markets; (2) the latest price without active market; (3) valuation without active market.

-iv.
-Risk measuring methods

-- i) The sensitivity of the interest rate changes of investment portfolio is measured by DVO1.
-The sensitivity of the foreign exchange derivatives is measured by the sensitivity factors (Delta, Gamma, and Vega). - ii) With regard to the Bank's Value at Risk assumptions and calculation methods, refer to item i. - iii) The Bank performs the stress test quarterly and report the result to risk management committee periodically.
+- iv.
+Risk measuring methods - i) The sensitivity of the interest rate changes of investment portfolio is measured by DVO1.
+The sensitivity of the foreign exchange derivatives is measured by the sensitivity factors (Delta, Gamma, and Vega). - ii) With regard to the Group's Value at Risk assumptions and calculation methods, refer to item i. - iii) The Group performs the stress test quarterly and report the result to Risk Management Committee periodically.

-e) Trading book interest rate risk management

-i.
-Definition of interest rate risk
+- e) Trading book interest rate risk management - i.
+Definition of interest rate risk ii.
+Management procedures on trading book interest rate risk iii.
+Measuring methods

-Interest rate risk is fair value changes in interest rate risk position held by the Bank due to interest rate changes.
+Interest rate risk is fair value changes in interest rate risk position held by the Group due to interest rate changes.
 The risks are mainly in debt securities and interest rate derivatives.